gampel/ibm-cloud-pacemaker-plugin/README.md

 Make install will install all needed dependencies and compile and install the [resource-agent](https://github.com/ClusterLabs/resource-agents) repository until the next release, which will include the new IBM cloud VPC resources.

-4. **Configure CoroSync**:
+3. **Configure CoroSync**:

 > This example below is a two node setup, which is not intended for
 > production environments, for production environments it is best to use
-> 3 node setup with a separate quorum device (example coming soon).
+> 3 node setup with a separate quorum device as described in section 3.4.
 >        In the the two-node quorum, Because no tie-breaker mechanism exists, the two-node quorum is prone to the split-brain scenario.
 It
 > is not intended for production environments.
-I will incldue soon a
-> setup example for 3 node quorum using quorum device.
 > You can allow a cluster to sustain more node failures than standard quorum rules allows by configuring a separate quorum device
 > which acts as a third-party arbitration device for the cluster.
 A
 > quorum device is recommended for clusters with an even number of
 > nodes.
 With two-node clusters, the use of a quorum device can better
 > determine which node survives in a split-brain situation.

+3.1 **Configuring the cluster using pcs**

    Set a password for user `hacluster` on each node in the cluster and authenticate user `hacluster` for each node in the cluster on the node from which you will be running the `pcs` commands.